 The support from the digital squad that CDPS has provided through Social Finance has been invaluable.
 They’ve been leading the way by example.
 Showing us that it’s good to explore questions and ideas and definitely not to ignore them.
 They have subtly kept us on track and have shown us the tools that can be used to keep the projects running smoothly and engage everyone involved in the project.

 Moving into beta

 As we move into beta, we’re feeling a little trepidation.
 Its natural in a way to feel this way, something ‘real’ will be happening.
 The solutions are no longer well tested prototypes but will be built to work in 3 local authorities.
 Potentially, the solutions could be used for lots of different types of services and in a broad range of Welsh public sector organisations and make a significant contribution to improving the customer journeys of people in Wales.

 We do have some anxieties.
 Many public service organisations use large externally provided IT systems and there is a question in our mind about how we can ensure access and integration with them.
 COVID-19 has added some constraints on our colleagues in adult social care and customer care and as the second wave of the pandemic has spread, they have experienced increased workloads.
 Some staff have described it as relentless.
 It may be difficult to pick up the momentum again after the break between alpha and beta.
 Understandably so.

 Trusting the process

 As project managers, we’re excited to see the ideas being developed into tangible solutions.
-We can’t wait to learn more about how the Beta phase works and to explore this unknown territory.
-We’re amazed at how much we’ve learnt so far over the course of the project – even the language is becoming second nature now 😊.
+We can’t wait to learn more about how the beta phase works and to explore this unknown territory.
+We’re amazed at how much we’ve learnt so far over the course of the project – even the language is becoming second nature now.
 The important thing for us is to trust the process and make sure the customer remains at the heart of what we are trying to achieve.
-The customer voice came through loud and clear during Discovery and Alpha – user centre design really what delivers better services.
+The customer voice came through loud and clear during discovery and alpha – user centred design really what delivers better services.